fbpx

 • Soft tissue massage

-• Exercise prescription and stretches (homework)
+• Exercise rehab and personalized plans